Sadikk/BlueSheep/README.md

 TODO
 ----
-Check all the //TODO in order to find what is needed. \n Anti-bot bypass is almost complete but not entirely. \n Check suggestions from forum \n
+Check all the //TODO in order to find what is needed.
+Anti-bot bypass is almost complete but not entirely.
+Check suggestions from forum

 MAINTAINERS
 -----------